 And introducing our Great Lakes Passport

-This July, we’re introducing our Great Lakes Passport to help you celebrate and exercise your rights during what we at FLOW are calling Public Trust Month.
+In July 2019, we introduced our Great Lakes Passport to help you celebrate and exercise your rights during what we at FLOW are calling Public Trust Month.
 During 2019’s record high water levels on the Great Lakes, know your rights and responsibilities in Michigan when walking the beach and enjoying the water.

 Here in the Great Lakes State, our freshwater seas, bottomlands, and shore are protected from sale, private control, or impairment for us—the public—to use and enjoy.
 Those protected activities include walking the Great Lakes shoreline (up to the ordinary high water mark), boating and navigation, drinking water, fishing, gathering and sustenance, and swimming and other recreation.
 Click the arrows above to flip through your Great Lakes Passport to access and adventure!
 Be sure to share it with a swim buddy too.
 And here’s a downloadable version for saving, printing, and sharing of your Great Lakes Passport.